 The Ohio Valley NATAS covers Kentucky, Ohio, Indiana and West Virginia.
 Meiners will receive his student Emmy Award at the awards ceremony in Louisville on July 30.

 Asbury University offers classes on filmmaking, television production, acting for stage and screen and more.
-For more information about the Communication Arts department, visit http://www.asbury.edu/academics/departments/communication-arts.
+Visit the School of Communication Arts for more information.